 - Fresh fruits and vegetables grown in our vertical farm can be sold.

-- Visitors to ELSEE will pay an entrance fee to our ELSEE.
-Publications and souvenirs will be sold in the Visitor’s center
+- Visitors will pay an entrance fee to ELSEE.
+Publications and souvenirs will be sold in the Visitor’s center.

 Currently, the ELSEE master garden utilizes many design features that protect ecosystem services: a constructed wetland, native gardens that recreate California ecosystems, porous handscapes, and a turtle and fish pond.
 The design takes advantage of urban farm technology to make the most of our space by using vertical gardening, an Aquaponics system, roof garden, and a wild-grape shade structure.
 Recycled materials have been to construct the food tours, play structure and vertical garden, and cordwood retail nursery office.
 The current structure on the site acts as the CNGF office and an indoor classroom.
 The native plant nursery is small but growing (literally!) every day.
 All sites and architectural development will conform to the benchmarks set fourth by the Sustainable Sites Initiative.